 Extra money in the checking account provides a safety net, which could keep the account from becoming overdrawn.

 Yes.
-In addition to our Expanded Overdraft Service, you may also have Linked Overdraft Protection and/or Business Overdraft Protection Line of Credit.
+In addition to our Expanded Overdraft Service, you may also have Linked Overdraft Protection.

-If you have any questions, or want more information about our Overdraft Services, Linked Overdraft Protection or Business Overdraft Protection Line of Credit, stop by your local branch, call us at 1-800-848-1088.
+If you have any questions, or want more information about our Overdraft Services or Linked Overdraft Protection, stop by your local branch or call us at 1-800-848-1088.